GSK plc: Glaxo

 Joseph Nathan and Co. was founded in 1873, as a general trading company in Wellington, New Zealand, by a Londoner, Joseph Edward Nathan.
 In 1904, it began producing a dried-milk baby food from excess milk produced on dairy farms near Bunnythorpe.
 The resulting product was first known as Defiance, then as Glaxo (from lacto), and sold with the slogan "Glaxo builds bonnie babies."
-The Glaxo Laboratories sign is still visible (right) on what is now a car repair shop on the main street of Bunnythorpe.
+The Glaxo Laboratories sign is still visible on what is now a car repair shop on the main street of Bunnythorpe.
 The company's first pharmaceutical product, released in 1924, was vitamin D.

 Glaxo Laboratories was incorporated as a distinct subsidiary company in London in 1935.
 Joseph Nathan's shareholders reorganised the group's structure in 1947, making Glaxo the parent and obtained a listing on the London Stock Exchange.
 Glaxo acquired Allen & Hanburys in 1958.
 The Scottish pharmacologist David Jack was hired as a researcher for Allen & Hanburys a few years after Glaxo took it over; he went on to lead the company's research and development (R&D) until 1987.
 After Glaxo bought Meyer Laboratories in 1978, it began to play an important role in the US market.
 In 1983, the American arm, Glaxo Inc., moved to Research Triangle Park (US headquarters/research) and Zebulon (US manufacturing) in North Carolina.